 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-Important Note: This course is cross-listed with BUS 460.
+Important Note: This course is cross-listed with PSYC 460.
 This course was formerly PYBS 460.

-Effectively using Organizational Behavior concepts means being a leader – i.e., being able to diagnose problems, communicate clearly, and make effective decisions that will motivate and influence others to effectively drive organizational change all within a diverse environment.
-This course will help you achieve true leadership skills within a structured classroom environment designed to support students.
+Effectively using organizational behavior concepts means being a leader – i.e., being able to diagnose problems, communicate clearly, and make effective decisions that will motivate and influence others to effectively drive organizational change all within a diverse environment.
+This course will help students gain leadership skills within a structured, supportive classroom environment.